UniMath/agda-unimath/src/metric-spaces/elements-at-bounded-distance-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  preorder-is-element-at-bounded-dist-Metric-Space : Preorder l1 l2
+  preorder-bounded-dist-Metric-Space : Preorder l1 l2
-  preorder-is-element-at-bounded-dist-Metric-Space =
+  preorder-bounded-dist-Metric-Space =
     ( type-Metric-Space A) ,
-    ( is-element-at-bounded-dist-prop-Metric-Space A) ,
+    ( bounded-dist-prop-Metric-Space A) ,
-    ( refl-is-element-at-bounded-dist-Metric-Space A) ,
+    ( refl-bounded-dist-Metric-Space A) ,
-    ( transitive-is-element-at-bounded-dist-Metric A)
+    ( transitive-bounded-dist-Metric A)
 ```

 ### Being at bounded distance in a metric space is an equivalence relation